Based on my previous blog entry, you say you want to take your personal pleasure more seriously? How does one go about doing this?

 Eat at a table, as opposed to eating over the sink, on the couch, in the car.
 Learn to sit, relax, and notice what your food tastes like.
 This is why I believe if you change HOW you eat, the quality of WHAT you eat will naturally improve.

 Eat without a TV or other technologically generated noise.
 I love eating outside on my patio in the summertime, just to listen to the natural sounds of the air, to watch the squirrels chase each other through the ash tree in back, or hear the wind cutting through the tree tops.
-A connection with nature puts you in a better position to be connected with your food, and thus heightening your pleasure.
+A connection with nature (as long as it isn’t disrupted by little critters like raccoons) puts you in a better position to be connected with your food, and thus heightening your pleasure.
+If you’re unable to peacefully eat in your backyard due to raccoons, look into raccoon removal.

 Our restaurant is a TV-free zone, not because we think they are evil, but how many places to eat can you list that don’t have constant visual clutter broadcast in your direction?
 There is a time for television and a time for food, and they don’t necessarily have to be in the same setting.